 THE COLLECTED WRITINGS OF RABBI PINKY SCHMECKELSTEIN

-In this week's Parsha, Bamidbar, there isn't all that much that happens.
-You may want to take advantage and catch up on your sleep, so long as your snoring isn't louder than the Rabbi's.
+In this week's Parsha, Bamidbar, not much happens.
+You may want to take advantage and catch up on your sleep, or spend your time checking out the "talent" on the other side of the Mechitza.

-In the Parsha, the tribes are counted, one by one -- all the males -- as the Bnei Yisroel's ability to make war is gauged.
+In the Parsha, the males of each tribe are counted, one by one, as the Bnei Yisroel's ability to make war is gauged.
 But the Bnei Layvee, we are told, are not to be counted amongst the rest of the nation, as they shall not be soldiers, but should instead serve as the spiritual frontline through their activities within the Priesthood.

 In fact, we must never compromise with any of our enemies anywhere.
 We are surrounded by them.
 Our neighbors.
 Our co-workers.
 The guy in the gas station.
 The bus driver.
 The newsman on TV.
 That little kid sitting in the shopping cart on line in front of you at Gristedes.
 They are either members of your Shul, or they are anti-Semites or self-hating Jews!

-Indeed, it would not be unprecedented if we were to take over the role of spiritual safeguard.
-Because, also in this week's Parsha, we see the descendants of Aron Hacoihain appointed as the principal Priests of Klal Yisroel, while Moisheh Rabbeinu's descendants are relegated to support positions.
-Why does Aron Hacoihain get to steal away the the spiritual leadership of the nation from Moisheh?
+Indeed, it would not be unprecedented if we in the Golus were to take over the role of spiritual safeguards of Klal Yisroel.
+Because, also in this week's Parsha, we see the descendants of Aroin Hacoihain appointed as the principal Priests of Klal Yisroel, while Moisheh Rabbeinu's descendants are relegated to support positions.
+Why does Aroin Hacoihain get to steal away the spiritual leadership of the nation from Moisheh?

-According to Reb Hai Gaon, Aron was able to engineer a boardroom takeover after securing support of several key institutional investors.
-But Rabeinu Tam holds that Aron won the Kehunah during the regular Wednesday night poker game in which Aron, Moisheh, Yehoshua, and Kulayv Ben Yefuneh were members.
+According to Reb Hai Gaon, Aroin was able to engineer a boardroom takeover after securing support of several key institutional investors.
+But Rabbeinu Tam holds that Aroin won the Kehunah during the regular Wednesday night poker game in which Aroin, Moisheh, Yehoshua, and Kulayv Ben Yefuneh were members.

-But according to the RAMBAM, the Reboinoisheloilum gave Aron the Kehuna to keep him out of trouble.
-The last thing Klal Yisroel needed was for Aron to get involved in complex decisions.
+But according to the RAMBAM, the Reboinoisheloilum gave Aroin the Kehuna to keep him out of trouble.
+The last thing Klal Yisroel needed was for Aroin to get involved in complex decisions.
 According to the Medrash Rabbah, he couldn't even program his own VCR.